Skip to main content

 About

-Placid Plastic Deck - A Quiet Quest is a single player role playing game with a comedy theme.
+Placid Plastic Deck - A Quiet Quest is a single player casual role playing game with a comedy theme.
 It was developed by Turbolento Games / Fantastico Studio and was released on August 6, 2025.
 It received positive reviews from players.

 Get a taste of Placid Plastic Deck – A Quiet Quest, a story-driven adventure featuring multiple-choice dialogue, deckbuilding card battles, and peculiar characters!
 A friendship to mend, and a cast of opponents to beat, each with a unique deck.
 But you're in luck… yours, in the end, is all ducks! - A blend of 2D and 3D graphics - Themed decks and boards, each with its own personality - Mu…